colibris-xyz/nextcloud-docker/README.md

 - Use the low-privileged user 'www-data'
 - Use supervisor to run the application and the cron job in the same container
+- Video and PDF preview enabled by default
 - Add more configuration by env variables